Embedding Hindsight Reasoning in Separation Logic: Introduction

-Two case studies demonstrate the versatility of our logic.
-First, we have verified the logical-ordering (LO-)tree~\cite{DBLP:conf/ppopp/DrachslerVY14}, a concurrent search structure that implements a mathematical set.
-The proof exercises the full power of our logic by combing a linearizability argument based on temporal interpolation with local reasoning in separation logic to handle the functional correctness specification.
-To our knowledge, this is the first formal proof of the LO-tree.
-Our formalization identified one previously unreported bug in the original implementation.
+To demonstrate the usefulness of our development, we have integrated temporal interpolation into \plankton~\cite{DBLP:journals/pacmpl/MeyerWW22}, an automated verifier for concurrent search structures based on separation logic.
+As a case study, we have used the extended tool \cite{artifact} to automatically verify the logical-ordering (LO-)tree~\cite{DBLP:conf/ppopp/DrachslerVY14}.
+The proof exercises the full power of our logic by combining a linearizability argument based on temporal interpolation with local reasoning in separation logic.
+To our knowledge, there has been no formal proof of the LO-tree prior to this work (either automated or mechanized).
+In fact, our efforts identified one previously unreported bug in the original implementation of the data structure.
 Another bug was identified by \citet{DBLP:journals/pacmpl/FeldmanKE0NRS20}, who presented an informal hindsight-based proof.
 While the fix proposed by \citet{DBLP:journals/pacmpl/FeldmanKE0NRS20} addresses the original bug, we show that it introduces a new linearizability violation.
 This underscores the benefit of supporting hindsight proofs in a formal logic.

-Our second case study is a proof of the RDCSS data structure~\cite{DBLP:conf/wdag/HarrisFP02}, which implements a form of double-word CAS.
-The proof presents an alternative to prior proofs based on prophecy variables~\cite{DBLP:journals/pacmpl/JungLPRTDJ20,DBLP:phd/ethos/Vafeiadis08} and demonstrates that our logic can also be used to reason about impure future-dependent linearization points.
+\smartparagraph{Limitations} Our focus is on automating linearizability proofs for concurrency library implementations.
+In particular, our program logic was not designed for modular verification of library clients against the proved linearizability specifications.
+Moreover, \plankton is not yet fully automated: the user provides an invariant describing the properties of each node comprising the data structure in the shared heap.
+Finally, the implementation of temporal interpolation in \plankton is currently geared towards reasoning about \emph{pure} future-dependent linearization points (i.e., those that do not modify the abstract state of the data structure).
+We leave the handling of impure cases in the implementation as future work.
+Though, we note that these cases are not prevalent in the context of concurrent search structures.